MarIniOnz/Acquisition_Analysis_Neural_data/README.md

-# Acquisition and Analysis of Neural Data
+# Acquisition \& Analysis of Neural Data
 Acquisition and Analysis of Neural Data exercises.